meaningfy-ws/er-system/test/test_data/analysis/ere-test-cases.md

 ## Example 2: Organisations with case-insensitive name matching

-This test case involves two German contractor organisations from the same procurement procedure where the entity names differ only in capitalization of one character ("SE" vs "Se").
+This test case involves two German contractor organisations from the same procurement procedure, where the entity names differ only in capitalization of one character ("SE" vs "Se"), [sample data here](../notices/deduplicated_procedures/group3/).

 **Request**: